SUMMER 2015 APPLICATIONS NOW BEING ACCEPTED THROUGH MARCH 15, 2015

 Incomplete application packets will be immediately disqualified from consideration.
 Please also proofread your materials before submission.

-Packets should submitted via e-mail to AfAmEducation@ed.gov with 2014 Fall Internship in the subject line.
-We are not accepting SPRING 2015 applications at this time.
+Packets should submitted via e-mail to AfAmInternships@ed.gov with 2015 Summer Internship in the subject line.
+We are not accepting FALL 2015 applications at this time.

 Application Packet Review Process

 The White House Initiative evaluates the applications on the basis of academic achievement, quality of thought exemplified in the cover letter, and the strength of the candidate’s interest in improving education outcomes for African Americans.
 Additionally, only completed application packets are evaluated.

 Selected packets are then forwarded to designated personnel in the Office of the Secretary and Human Resources, who review the application packets for legal, regulatory and program requirements.

 Once vetted by OS and HRS, students are contacted by the White House Initiative to confirm start dates.

 An internship welcome packet will be e-mailed to accepted interns.